UniversalDependencies/docs/_qfn/index.md

   * a property is assigned to the subject
 * For other verbs `VERB` is used
 * `DET` is used as a determiner in front of a noun (phrase).
 These include 'de', 'het'/'it', 'een'/'in'.
+* `ADV` is used for words that modify a verb, adjectives or other adverbs.
+In some cases it is difficult to determine if something is an adverb or an adjective (`ADJ`).
+In that case we determine the part of speech by checking a Frisian or Dutch dictionary.
+If the word was not in the dictionary we use the frequencies of the existing Dutch treebank to determine the part of speech.

 ### Features
 * There are no annotations for morphological features in this release.